 Step 3: Clean off your brush.

-Step 4: Dip your brush in your highlight powder/cream/ eyeshadow and draw a slender stripe down the center of your nose.
+Step 4: Dip your brush in your highlight powder/cream/ eyeshadow and draw a slender, subtle stripe down the center of your nose.
 (See Diagram).